Helen Deutsch

 Helen Deutsch (March 21, 1906 – March 15, 1992) was an American screenwriter, journalist, and songwriter.

 Biography

 Deutsch was born in New York City and graduated from Barnard College.
 She began her career by managing the Provincetown Players.
 She then wrote theater reviews for The New York Herald-Tribune and The New York Times, as well as working in the press department of the Theatre Guild.

+She was the driving force behind the founding of the New York Drama Critics Circle in 1934, by which local critics vote annually on the top plays and performers on Broadway.